Diary of a CEO

 🔑 Key Takeaways

-- 6.Donald Trump's public statements, such as threatening to 'end an entire civilization in one night,' are viewed as genocidal intent by the Iranian population, fostering nationalism and pushing even pro-democracy movements to support Iran developing nuclear weapons for deterrence.
+- 4.President Trump's threat to "end an entire civilization in one night" serves to bond the Iranian population and regime, pushing the pro-democracy movement to support nuclear weapons for deterrence.

 💡 Key Concepts Explained